frappe/frappe_io_2014/frappe_io/templates/statics/buy/production-support.md

-# Commercial Support
+# Production Support

-<p class="lead">Ideal for medium sized enterprises who have the ablity to manage / host their own servers and want full control of their data.</p>
+<p class="lead">Ideal for Software Vendors who want to provide ERPNext Services to their customers.</p>

 > Note: Linux Servers Only